Code-Institute-Submissions/danthestar-MS3-cookbook_SepResub/README.md

 # **MMM**

-### Backend Development Milestone Project 3, using my own idea MMM: Mom's Micro Manager for the whole family and all the needs of one in one "simple" application.
+### Backend Development Milestone Project 3, using my own idea MMM = Mom's Micro Manager for the whole family and all the needs of one in a "simple" application.

 ![](mdimg/2.jpg)